lamaqdahodwala/blackbeltqb/FEATURES.md

   - This feature can do the following:
     - Augment which questions you have mastered
     - Provide meaningful feedback about your growth over a period of time
+    - Automaticaly recommend when you should test based on how many learned questions you have

   - This room should not be:
     - Where you spend most of your time, which should be in Feature 1